LewisResearchGroup/ms-mint/docs/quickstart.md

 This file contains information about your samples.
 Setting up metadata is important and needs to be done with care.
 Your downstream analysis will benefit greatly from a good metadata table.

-- `PeakOpt` if True this files will be used in the peak optimization tab.
+- `PeakOpt` if True these files will be used in the peak optimization tab.
 - `Label` should be used to indicate the group of the sampe.
 E.g. treatment group vs control group.
 - `Batch` is the batch ID, for example the plate if samples come from multiple plates.
 - `Type` indicates the type for the sample.
 By default evertying is called `Biological Sample`, other meaningful labels are `Standard Sample` or `Quality Control`.